Kauai Island Hawaii USA

 Spouting Horn - Kauai

 South Shore Restaurants...
 We liked Kauai’s The Shops at Kukuiula, a popular modern shopping and restaurant center.
-We loved the restaurant The Dolphin (see photo) for its great seafood and outdoor seating – come early 6PM to secure a table.
-Other nice restaurants here include Eating House 1849, Garden Island Grille, Merriman’s Fish House, The Lanai, and Ruth’s Chris Steak House
+Good restaurants there include Eating House 1849, Merriman’s Fish House, and others.
+Living Foods serves a nice breakfast.

 Tidepools Restaurant at Grand Hyatt Hotel Kauai